Kidev/EchoWiki/README.md

 - **Wiki Title**: Displayed on the home screen below the logo.
 Leave empty for default.
 - **Wiki Description**: Short text shown below the title.
 - **Reddit Wiki moderation page**: A shortcut that opens the subreddit's underlying Reddit wiki moderation page (`reddit.com/mod/<subreddit>/wiki`), for revision management and settings that live on Reddit itself.
-- **Report issue**: Opens the EchoWiki feedback page in the browser to report a bug or share feedback about the app.
+- **EchoWiki Discord**: Opens the EchoWiki Discord server in the browser to ask for help, request features, or report bugs.
 The running app version is shown beneath it.

 ### Game